brenmous/tbk-mini-zmk/README.md

 The nav layer contains arrows and nav (HOME, END etc.).

 The symbols layer is activated by tapping the hold-tap key (currently the nav layer key).
-A quick tap plus the nessecary key(s) will output symbols, e.g. tapping the nav key then 'W' and 'E' will give a pair of parentheses.
+A quick tap plus the necessary key(s) will output symbols, e.g. tapping the nav key then 'W' and 'E' will give a pair of parentheses.
 I used to run this on the shift key.
 The advantage of that is I didn't have to move my thumb very much, but it does add a